 - Systems Training for Emotional Predictability and Problem Solving (STEPPS)

 Experts don’t recommend that people with BPD use medications as their primary treatment.
 Sometimes medication can worsen symptoms, especially suicidal tendencies.
-But sometimes a doctor might recommend medications to treat specific symptoms, such as mood swings or depression.
+But sometimes a doctor might recommend medications to treat specific symptoms, such as shifts in mood or depression.

 Hospitalization may be necessary in treating people with both disorders.
 The manic episodes that go along with bipolar disorder combined with the suicidal tendencies sparked by BPD may cause a person to attempt to take their life.